Edit Distance for Pushdown Automata: Preliminaries

 \Paragraph{Words.} Given a finite alphabet $\Sigma$ of letters, a \emph{word} $w$ is a finite sequence of letters.
 For a word $w$, we define $w[i]$ as the $i$-th letter of $w$ and $|w|$ as its length.
+For instance, if $w=abc$, then $w[2]=b$ and $|w|=3$.
 We denote the set of all words over $\Sigma$ by $\Sigma^*$.
 We use $\epsilon$ to denote the empty word.

 \Paragraph{Pushdown automata.} A \emph{(non-deterministic) pushdown automaton} (PDA) is a tuple $(\Sigma, \Gamma, Q, S, \delta, F)$, where $\Sigma$ is the input alphabet, $\Gamma$ is a finite stack alphabet, $Q$ is a finite set of states, $S \subseteq Q$ is a set of initial states, $\delta \subseteq Q \times \Sigma \times (\Gamma \cup \{ \bot \}) \times Q \times \Gamma^*$ is a finite transition relation and $F \subseteq Q$ is a set of final (accepting) states.
 A PDA $(\Sigma, \Gamma, Q, S, \delta, F)$ is a \emph{deterministic pushdown automaton} (DPDA) if $|S| = 1$ and $\delta$ is a function from $Q \times \Sigma \times (\Gamma \cup \{ \bot \})$ to $Q \times \Gamma^*$.
 We denote the class of all PDA (resp., DPDA) by $\PDA$ (resp., $\DPDA$).
 We define the size of a PDA $\aut = (\Sigma, \Gamma, Q, S, \delta, F)$, denoted by $|\aut|$, as $|Q| + |\delta|$.